-Applications are being accepted for the fall 2022 academic year.
-No test scores are needed for domestic students.
+Applications are being accepted for the fall 2023 academic year.
+Test scores are optional for domestic students.
 Students may also apply for competitive scholarships without test scores.

 First-year students are those who have completed their junior year of high school or have graduated from high school or earned their GED (or other high school equivalency), and have not taken college classes following high school graduation.
 If you completed college courses while in high school or are part of an early/middle college program, you’re considered a first-year student.